Last updated on May 23rd, 2023 at 06:43 am

 Liquid treatments are usually easy to find and are more affordable than other options.
 However, carrying around a bulky and heavy bottle of liquid may not be ideal for every RVer, and these liquid chemicals are often harmful to the skin and eyes.

 Just like black tank treatments, tank sensor cleaners can be found in powder form.
 These packets are similar to the liquid treatments, in that you dump a specific amount of powder into the water of your holding tank and allow it to sit for some time.

 Powder treatments can be easier to measure, more lightweight, and may suit some RVers better than liquid treatment.
 However, the cost and effectiveness vary when it comes to powdered tank sensor cleaners.

-What’s the Difference Between Tank Sensor Cleaner and Black Tank Treatments?
+What’s The Difference Between Tank Sensor Cleaners And Black Tank Treatments?

 If you haven’t heard of RV tank sensor cleaners before, it may be a good time to learn.
 Tank sensor cleaners operate similarly to black or gray tank cleaners and treatments in general, but there are a few key differences.

 While black tank treatments have the possibility of cleaning the sensors found inside of your black tank, that is not their primary function.
 Black tank treatments are built to break down solid waste found inside of your black tank, as well as deodorize.

 Sensor cleaners are made to clean any buildup of gunk found on the interior sensors of your black tank.
 These cleaners don’t necessarily deodorize your black tank, but they can.
 Their primary function is to clean, and restore normal operation to your tank sensors!

 While these two products are similar, it is important to not mix them up.
 If you are struggling with accurate readings from your tank sensors, consider purchasing a tank sensor cleaner.